anihamde/aave-address-book/README.md

 # Aave Address Book :book:

 This repository contains an up-to-date registry of all addresses of the Aave ecosystem's smart contracts, for its usage in Solidity codebases.
+To update the dist and publish, run `npm run ci:publish`, which runs `build` and then `publish`.

 The goal is for Solidity developers to have the most integrated environment possible when they want to develop on top of Aave, by just importing a package with all the necessary addresses to interact with.